Identifying Hazards and Communicating Risks

 Active versus passive interventions

 Interventions to reduce risks are categorised according to the participation required of the person at risk.
-Active interventions rely on continued compliance for their effectiveness, whereas passive interventions are applied once only, or else their effects last for some time.
+Active interventions rely on continued compliance by the person at risk, whereas passive interventions are applied once only, or else their effects last for some time.
 In general, passive interventions are more effective because people do not have to remember to use them.
 For instance, administration of influenza vaccine (passive) confers immunity for the whole influenza season, whereas hand-washing (active) must be repeated several times a day.
 An airbag (passive), once installed in a car, stays there until it is needed, whereas seat belts (active) must be put on every time.
 Even in well-managed workplaces, people’s compliance with the use of personal safety equipment can be poor.
 For example, ear protectors can be hot and uncomfortable, and may mask auditory danger signals, so that reducing environmental noise levels is preferable, where possible.
 Safety harnesses can impede mobility, but in some situations they can be replaced by guard rails or safety cages.

 Environmental health services